stanton26/AppDefense/labs-partner/working-with-sddc-partner-lab-do-not-use.md

 4. For **Set Destination** click on "Create New Group"
     ![Create New Group](https://s3-us-west-2.amazonaws.com/partner-workshop-screenshots/create_new_group.jpg)

+    Note: Security Group is a group that categorizes VMs based on VM names, IP addresses, and matching criteria of VM name and security tag.

+    Based on the matching Criteria, you can apply a configuration to all the VMs in the security group instead of applying the configuration to the VMs in the SDDC environment individually.

+    You can use the security groups when you configure Edge or Distributed Firewalls.

 5. Name the group "Group#" (Where # is the student number assigned to you)
 6. Under **Member Type** select IP Address
 7. Under **Members** enter 192.168.#.0/24 (Where # is the student number assigned to you)